ibm-cloud-docs/vpc/vsi_is_profiles.md

 [Select availability]{: tag-green}

-Confidential computing with Intel SGX for VPC is available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
+Confidential computing profiles are available in the Dallas (us-south), Washington DC (us-east), and Frankfurt (eu-de) regions.
+Confidential computing with Intel SGX for VPC is Dallas (us-south), Washington DC (us-east), and Frankfurt (eu-de).
 Confidential computing with Intel TDX for VPC is available only in the Washington DC (us-east) region.
+If you want to create a virtual server instance with a confidential computing profile and TDX, you can create that virtual server instance only in the Washington DC (us-east) region.
+You can’t create a virtual server instance with TDX in any other region, including Dallas (us-south) and Frankfurt (eu-de).
+For more information, see [Confidential computing known issues](/docs/vpc?topic=vpc-known-issues#confidential-computing-vpc-known-issues).
 {: preview}

 The following profiles support Confidential computing with Intel Software Guard Extensions (SGX), Confidential computing with Intel Trusted Domain Extension (TDX), and secure boot.